jbarozet/n8n-ai-local/README.md

 ollama pull llama3.2:latest
 ```

-Once ollama is installed and server is running, external applications can access using:
+Once ollama is installed and server is running, external applications can access ollama APIs using:

-- "http://localhost:11434" if application runs natively on mac
+- <http://localhost:11434> if application runs natively on mac
-- "http://host.docker.internal:11434/" is application runs in podman (or docker) containers.
+- <http://host.docker.internal:11434/> is application runs in podman (or docker) containers.

 ## 2. Podman